hablaty95/ggh_crypto/README.md

 # ggh_crypto
-Implementation of GGH in sagemath
+Implementation of GGH encryption scheme in sagemath